This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Unlocking the Power of Divine Reading

-Lectio Divina, also known as Divine Reading, is a transformative spiritual practice that invites us to engage deeply with Scripture and experience a profound connection with God.
-Through the four movements of Lectio Divina – read, meditate, pray, and contemplate – we embark on a journey of reflection and response to God’s word, leading to spiritual enrichment and communion with the divine.
+Lectio Divina, or Divine Reading, is a powerful spiritual practice.
+It helps us deeply connect with Scripture and God.
+Through its four steps – read, meditate, pray, and contemplate – we reflect and respond to God’s word, enriching our spirit and connecting with the divine.

-In the contemplation stage, we rest in God’s presence, allowing Him to work within us and deepen our understanding.
+In contemplation, we rest in God’s presence, letting Him work in us and deepen our understanding.

 FAQ